jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                 - lower coupling provides better software design because objects are more independent, and code is easier to troubleshoot and update

 - 8.2.2 Libraries
-    - **Software library**: a collection of components that do specific tasks, useful to other components (e.g. software libraries for encryption algorithms, managing network connections, or displaying graphics)
+    - **Software library**: a pre-written collection of components (classes, procedures, scripts etc) that do specific tasks, useful to other components (e.g. software libraries for encryption algorithms, managing network connections, or displaying graphics)
-    - Shared software libraries contain reusable code, improving developer's efficiency reducing the need to write well-known algorithms from scratch; often available as open source
+    - Shared software libraries contain reusable code, improving developer's efficiency, and reducing the need to write well-known algorithms from scratch; often available as open source
         - shared libraries can also include many security issues (e.g. Heartbleed), and devs should be aware of the origins of the shared code that they use, and keep informed about any security vulns that might be discovered in these libraries

 - 8.2.3 Tool sets
     - Forcing all devs to use the same toolset can reduce productivity and job satisfaction; however letting every dev choose their own tools and environment widens an organization's attack surface
         - a better approach is to use a change advisory board to validate developer tool requirements, assess associated risks; if approved, the sec team monitors controls
-    - Developer use a variety of tools, and one of the most important is the IDE (defined below)
+    - Developers use a variety of tools, and one of the most important is the IDE (defined below)

 - 8.2.4 Integrated Development Environment (IDE)
-    - **Integrated Development Environment (IDE)**: provide developers with a single environment where they can write their code, test and debug it, and compile
+    - **Integrated Development Environment (IDE)**: software applications, their control procedures, supporting databases, libraries and toolsets that provide a programmer or team what they need to specify, code, compile, test, and integrate code; IDEs provide developers with a single environment where they can write their code, test and debug, and compile it
 - 8.2.5 Runtime
     - **RunTime Environments (RTE)**: allows the portable execution of code across different operating systems or platforms without recompiling (e.g. Java Virtual Manager (JVM))
-        - this is known as portable code and needs and needs translation between each environment, the role of the RTE
+        - this is known as portable code, which needs translation between each environment, the role of the RTE
 - 8.2.6 Continuous Integration and Continuous Delivery (CI/CD)
+    - **Continuous Integration and Continuous Delivery**: workflow automation processes and tools that attempt to reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process
     - **Continuous integration (CI)**: all new code is integrated into the rest of the system as soon as the developer writes it, merging it into a shared repo
         - this merge triggers a batch of unit tests
         - if it merges without error, it's subjected to integration tests